Soccer-Subs inspire Nice to thrilling comeback win against Lyon | Sports-Games

 OL's domination continued after the break and Aouar doubled the advantage on 68 minutes with a low shot after collecting Lucas Paqueta's deflection from Maxence Caqueret's pass.
 Nice, however, did not give up and they pulled one back nine minutes from time, Atal beating Lopes with a fierce shot into the roof of the net after dribbling past Jerome Boateng.

 Kadewere was sent off four minutes later for a brutal tackle on Melvin Bard.
-Three minutes from time, Atal was brought down by Emerson and Guessang knocked in the penalty.
+Three minutes from time, Atal was brought down by Emerson and Delort knocked in the penalty.

-Dolberg struck the final blow two minutes into added time after being superbly played through by Alexis Claude-Maurice, slotting the ball past Lopes with a low shot.
-(Writing by Julien Pretot; Editing by Ed Osmond)
+Guessand struck the final blow two minutes into stoppage time after being superbly played through by Alexis Claude-Maurice, slotting the ball past Lopes with a low shot.
+(Writing by Julien Pretot; Editing by Ed Osmond and Christian Radnedge)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)